brycewray/eleventy_solo/src/posts/2020/04/murdered-darlings.md

 (Let's just say I hope anybody who may have monitored my search history since 2017, especially at certain times, hasn't formed the wrong impression of me.
 No: I do *not* plan to engage people in fraudulent investments; I do *not* have a morbid interest in the practices of medical examiners; and I most definitely do *not* intend to murder anybody at all, much less through a bizarre method.
 Okay?)

 Soon, it had been nearly a year since I'd started, and I (naïvely) thought I was *close* to finishing---close enough, at least, that I needed to plan how to promote the book.
-I'd decided to self-publish through Amazon *et al.* and, as I researched the whole self-publication subject, one thing stuck out from the advice of those who'd done it with any degree of success: *get yourself a Web site*.
+I'd decided to self-publish through Amazon *et al.* and, as I researched the whole self-publication subject, one thing stuck out from the advice of those who'd done it with any degree of success: *get yourself a website*.

-That's why, in the late summer of 2018, I returned to heavier reading about a subject which had caught my eye earlier in the year as an "Oh-that-sounds-geekily-interesting" item: building Web sites with [static site generators](https://staticgen.com) (SSGs).
+That's why, in the late summer of 2018, I returned to heavier reading about a subject which had caught my eye earlier in the year as an "Oh-that-sounds-geekily-interesting" item: building websites with [static site generators](https://staticgen.com) (SSGs).
 I then spent a couple of weekends getting everything set up and, in mid-September, *brycewray.com* went live for the first time.
 At its birth, the site had just three pages: the home page, the "About" page, and a very short [initial post](/posts/2018/09/hardy-press-wp-ssg-with-twist).

 So the site was online.
 Now I just had to finish the frickin' book.